-What comes to mind when you think about activities for people with Alzheimer’s and other types of dementia?
+What comes to mind when you think about activities for dementia patients Alzheimer’s patients and other types of dementia?
 Perhaps you imagine a group of people doing light exercises in their chairs, or watching TV programs together.

-Sure, these are ways to provide activities, but there are so many more possibilities out there.
-As Alzheimer’s carers we need to start thinking outside of the box, because there are really important reasons to provide meaningful activities.
+Sure, these are ways to provide activities for dementia patients, but there are so many more possibilities out there.
+As Alzheimer’s caretakers we need to start thinking outside of the box because there are really important reasons to provide meaningful activities.

-Alzheimer’s accounts for 50-80 percent of dementia cases.
+Alzheimer’s accounts for 50% to 80% of dementia cases.
 It’s is the most common form of dementia and will impair memory, thought processes and behavior.

-While memory loss usually starts out mild in the beginning, the disease is progressive and so worsens over time.
-In its final stages, it can limit a person’s ability to hold a conversation or even respond to people they know and their environment.
+While memory loss usually starts out mild in the beginning, the disease is progressive, so it worsens over time.
+In its final stages, it can limit a person’s ability to hold a conversation or even respond to people they know.

 Stimulating Activities Bring Joy to People With Alzheimer’s